Lenni0451/ClassTransform/README.md

 # ClassTransform
 A lightweight, mixin like injection lib using ASM.
 The usage is like Mixins.
 You can almost copy-paste mixins code and it works.
+Or you can use [MixinsTranslator](#copy-pasting-mixins) and copy-paste them almost 1:1.

 <!-- TOC -->
 * [ClassTransform](#classtransform)